 - 1:30 - 2:30pm - Smaller group sessions with our Student Ambassadors, including a Student Life talk and a sample PASS (Peer Assisted Study Session).

-- 2:30pm onwards - Interview.
-You will be given a time slot for your individual interview that could take place at any time between 2:30pm to 4pm.
+- 2:30pm onwards - You will be given a time slot and a another unique Zoom link for your individual interview that could take place at any time between 2:30pm to 4pm.

 The main room where we deliver the introductory talk will remain open all afternoon via the same link.
 If you have any additional questions before or after your interview you can enter this room to talk to our Admissions Officers and Student Ambassadors.

-You’ll also be invited to additional sessions which you, your parents or carers are welcome to attend where you can find more information on.
-We’ll email you further information about these sessions as these become available.
+You’ll also be invited to additional sessions which you, your parents or carers are welcome to attend where you can find more information on the Department, the University and its facilities.

 While we aren’t able to show you around the Department and wider campus in person at this time, we hope the following resources will help you to get a feel for what it’s like to study with us: